rnmapbox/maps/plugin/install.md

 }
 ```

 You'll need to provide `RNMapboxMapsDownloadToken` as well.
 This secret token requires the `DOWNLOADS:READ` scope.
 You can refer to the [iOS guide](https://docs.mapbox.com/ios/maps/guides/install/#configure-credentials), which explains how to configure this token under the section `Configure your secret token`.
+This is the same string you will pass to Mapbox.setAccessToken().

 ```json
 {